Thomsch/cse507/README.md

-# cse507
-Verifiable Prescriptions Group Project
+# Verifiable Prescriptions in Rosette